flan/staticdhcpd/staticDHCPd/doc/examples/index.rst

 Practical recipies that everyone can use!
 =========================================
-While there's a lot of stuff that you can do with the :doc:`../customisation/scripting` toolset, figuring out how to get started, especially if you're not already familiar with Python, can be a bit overwhelming.
+While there's a lot of stuff that you can do with the :doc:`scripting <../customisation/scripting>` toolset, figuring out how to get started, especially if you're not already familiar with Python, can be a bit overwhelming.
 That's what this document is for: loaded with examples, it serves as a crash-course for tweaking your environment to do special things